< Entries Beginning With Y >

 Young was the first African American woman admitted to the University of Louisville Law School, which she attended from 1951-1953 before leaving the program.
 She was also a librarian at the Louisville Municipal College, 1937-1943.
 Young was the second person to chair the newly formed KNEA Librarian's Conference, in 1938.
 In 1947, she ran unsuccessfully for the Louisville Board of Education.
 She was also a civil rights activist; in 1949 she made a proposal to Louisville Mayor Charles Farnsley's Legislative Committee to amend the 1908 Day Law, which had been passed to keep the education of African Americans and whites segregated in Kentucky.
-Hortense Young was the mother of Dr. Coleman Milton Young, III.
+Hortense Young, born in Texas, was the mother of Dr. Coleman Milton Young, III.
 For more see "Hortense Houston Young," on the University of Louisville's website; Central Law School, 1890-1941; and Library Service to African Americans in Kentucky, by R. F. Jones.

 Subjects: Activists, Civil Rights, Librarians, Library Collections, Libraries, Politicians, Politics, Appointments & Elections, Board of Education